geocollections/geocase-thumbnail/README.md

 - an [express](https://expressjs.com/) server which calls
 - [h2non/Imaginary](https://github.com/h2non/imaginary) for rendering the images

+## Requirements

+- docker
+- docker-compose
+- node.js

-## Getting started
+## Build

 `docker-compose up` starts the services at http://localhost:2020.
 You can change the port in `docker-compose.yml`.
-Try out these urls to test if the service is running:
+Try out the endpoints to test if the service is running properly:

 ### Endpoints

 - [/](http://localhost:2020)
 - [/thumbnails](http://localhost:2020/thumbnails): List all rendered thumbnails.
-- [/thumbnail/:url](http://localhost:2020/thumbnail/http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Generate a thumbnail.
+- [/thumbnail/?url=...](http://localhost:2020/thumbnail/url=?http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Generate a thumbnail.
 If it already exists a cached version will be returned.
-Use `?force=1` to force the regeneration of a thumbnail.
+Use `&force=1` to force the regeneration of a thumbnail.
+The url should be encoded with `encodeURIComponent` or similar
-- [/thumbnail/delete/:url](http://localhost:2020/thumbnail/delete/http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Delete a thumbnail.
-If `url` starts with an `*`, it removes all thumbnails containing the `url`
+- [/thumbnail/delete?url=...](http://localhost:2020/thumbnail/delete/http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Delete a thumbnail.
+If `url` starts with an `*{string}`, it removes all thumbnails with an url containing `{string}`.

 ## Testing